arenagroove/prompt-driven-ai-assistant-template/template-GPT.md

 ---

+## ✏️ PROMPT SHARPENING GUIDE (GPT‑4.1, Claude, Gemini)

+> 💡 Modern LLMs reward clarity, modularity, and example-driven inputs.
+> GPT‑4.1, Claude, and Gemini all benefit from sharp structure — not long rambling prompts.

+_This guide works across models.
+Use role-specific phrasing, micro-step task breakdowns, clear formatting, and at least one example to guide the output._

+_(Claude: prefers structured “facing” format.
+Gemini: responds well to labeled blocks like `Context:`, `Task:`.)_

+### 🔍 Sharpen Your Prompt in 4 Steps:

+1. **🎯 Define a Specific Role**
+   _Bad:_ “Act like a marketer.”
+   _Sharp:_ “You’re a SaaS growth marketer for B2B finance tools, targeting mid-market CFOs.
+KPI = demo bookings.”

+2. **🪜 Break Big Tasks into Micro-Steps**
+   _Instead of:_ “Improve this website,” try:
+   - Analyze the copy
+   - Identify 3 improvement areas
+   - Rewrite the CTA section

+3. **📎 Show, Don’t Just Tell**
+   Provide a before/after example, or ideal snippet.
+   GPT mimics patterns faster than it interprets walls of instruction.

+4. **🧾 Format Like a Brief**
+   Use headers, bullets, spacing.
+A tidy prompt guides model attention — like a tidy slide deck guides a board.

+---

+### ✅ Sharp Prompt Checklist

+- [ ] Role is laser-specific
+- [ ] Tasks are sequenced and labeled
+- [ ] At least one concrete example is included
+- [ ] Prompt is scannable at a glance (use bullets or sections)

+> ✨ Treat your prompt like a strategic brief — not a brain dump.
+The sharper the signal, the stronger the response.

 ## 🎭 ROLES (Behavioral Perspective)

 > 💡 *You may rename these roles as 'Modes' or define new ones for your assistant’s domain.*